-Hancock Pass is a high mountain pass at an elevation of 3.721m (12,208ft) above the sea level, located on the Rocky Mountains in western Colorado, USA.
+Hancock Pass is a high mountain pass at an elevation of 3.721m (12,208ft) above the sea level, located on the border between Chaffee and Gunnison counties, in western Colorado, USA.
 This driving route is not only incredibly scenic but chock-full of mining history.
 It's one of the highest mountain roads of Colorado.

-Located in Gunnison County, the road to reach the summit is called Forest Road 839, but near the summit the road name changes to Forest Road 299.
+Located within the Rocky Mountains, the road to the summit is called Forest Road 839.
 It’s moderate difficulty and is very rocky and slow going.
 Hancock Pass follows an old railroad grade up the mountain and is an easy trail until it finally turns off the rail grade.
 At that point the difficulty increases to moderate.
 Very rocky and slow-going, but okay for aggressive stock SUVs.
 Skid plates are helpful.
 The drive should not be attempted if snow is on the trail.
 Regular use of Hancock Pass began around 1888 related to mining in the area.
 It became officially named in 1962.

 Pic: Ryan Hodo